 Additionally, employees who live in the RTD District can park for free for 24 hours at any of RTD’s Park-n-Rides and ride the train or bus into work to eliminate monthly parking costs.
 Carpooling with one or more co-workers to split monthly parking costs is another great way to save on commuting costs.

 For those biking, the city offers monitored bike parking, secure bike lockers, and access to shower/locker facilities at several locations.
 In addition to these transportation benefits, the city also has partnerships with organizations such as B-cycle and Car2Go who offer discounts on services to all city employees.

 All downtown city office buildings have bicycle U-racks located around the perimeter of the buildings and inside several of our parking garages.
 Bicycles are not permitted inside city buildings and offices.
-Assigned Bicycle Locker Parking may also be available at most building locations for a fee of $3 a month.
+Assigned Bicycle Locker Parking (PDF) may also be available at most building locations for a fee of $3 a month.
 Please contact Parking & Mobility Services for more information regarding secure bike lockers.

 Department of Transportation & Infrastructure – Curbside & Parking